cridonoso/astromer/README.md

 Issues and featuring can be directly published in this repository via [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Similarly, New pre-trained weights must be uploaded to the [weights repo](https://github.com/astromer-science/weights) using the same mechanism.

-Look at [this tutorial](https://cridonoso.github.io/articles/github.html) for more information about pull requests